 Description: The goal of the practicum placement is to provide students with the opportunity to observe how the acquired theory and skills to this program are applied in a health care setting.
 While each practicum will be different, the experience will link directly to the core program outcomes.
 Students will be expected to write and reflect on their experience and knowledge gained prior to and after their practicum placement.

-Description: The goal of the capstone project is to provide students with the opportunity to apply the acquired theory and skills to a practical problem based on an actual problem from the field of health information specialization.
-While each capstone project will be different, the case will link directly to the core program outcomes.
+Description: The goal of the Knowledge Intergration Project is to provide students with the opportunity to apply the acquired theory and skills to a practical problem based on an actual problem from the field of health information specialization.
+While each project will be different, the case will link directly to the core program outcomes.
 Students will be expected to apply their learning to this real-life scenario in order to demonstrate competence with the program outcomes.

 The College reserves the right to alter information including requirements and fees and to cancel at any time a program, course, or program major or option; to change the location and/or term in which a program or course is offered; to change the program curriculum as necessary to meet current competencies in the job market or for budgetary reasons; or to withdraw an offer of admission both prior to and after its acceptance by an applicant or student because of insufficient applications or registrations, over-acceptance of offers of admission, budgetary constraints, or for other such reasons.
 In the event the College exercises such a right, the College’s sole liability will be the return of monies paid by the applicant or student to the College.